yegor256/blog/_drafts/prestructor.md

 What's wrong with this code?
 Those of you who have read my earlier [blog posts about OOP](/tag/oop.html) most definitely know the answer.
-First, there are two primary constructors, which is a
-[bad practice]({% pst 2015/may/2015-05-28-one-primary-constructor %}).
+First, there are two primary constructors, which is another [bad practice]({% pst 2015/may/2015-05-28-one-primary-constructor %}).
-Second, there is code in the second constructor, which also is a [bad idea]({% pst 2015/may/2015-05-07-ctors-must-be-code-free %}).
+Second, there is code in the second constructor, which is also a [bad idea]({% pst 2015/may/2015-05-07-ctors-must-be-code-free %}).

 Here is how I usually refactor this code, to solve both mentioned problems: